My work aims to ensure that all people are responsibly represented in data.

 Below, I outline my work in evaluating the efficacy of different statistical data privacy methods and offer insights into how we should approach the delicate balance between privacy and utility.

-• Barrientos, A. F., Williams, A. R., Snoke, J., & Bowen, CMK.
-(2023) “A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data.”
-Accepted in the Journal of the American Statistical Association.
+- Barrientos, A. F., Williams, A. R., Snoke, J., & Bowen, CMK.
+(2024) “A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data.”
+Journal of the American Statistical Association.

 Communications and Education